MartinSteefStefko/pokedex-monorepo/README.md

-# PokedexMonorepo
+# Pokedex Monorepo

+> The backend for pokedex api with identity solution.

 ![Charmeleon Logo](./assets/charmeleon_logo.png)

-The backend for pokedex api with identity solution.

 ## How to run